jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 I'd love to show you how today's geeks will bring people out of the Matrix and into the era of mass-collaboration.
 Roofers will learn to use drones, cleaners to use IR cameras, craftsmen to use 3D printers.
 Because of majicians, the middle-class will like their jobs and give their kids a brighter future on a newly empowered Main Street.

-I'd love to show why this new economy is a place where everyone lives a compelling story worthy of a Netflix series.
-Because when ordinary people believe in Techvolution, they are their own hero, thus have a simple definition of right and wrong.
+I'd love to show how the new economy is where everyone lives a compelling story worthy of a Netflix series.
+When ordinary people believe in Techvolution, old rivalries die, and people have a simple definition, good and bad, right and wrong.

-Whoever helps you is a protagonist, and whoever gets in your way is an antagonist.
+Like in any story from Star Wars, Harry Potter, to polar bears trying to survive, whoever helps you is a protagonist, and whoever gets in your way is an antagonist.

 <div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad"></a></p>